renderedSafe/IP-cam-alerts/README.md

 # IP-cam-alerts
 IP camera motion SMS alerts screened with object detection to reduce false-positives.

+Forked from @renderedSafe in order to add Django web interface for streamlining configuaration and setup

 This program works by grabbing frames continuously from an IP camera in a parallel loop, and checks the most recent frame for motion every half-second.
 If and when it detects motion, it runs a set number of subsequent frames through an object detector, and if it detects a person, it sends a text or email with images of each frame that had a person in it attached.